 Be confident, strong, authentic and true to who you really are.
 That means standing up to someone who is constantly trying to bring you down.
 Allowing that to happen is not good for us, or for those we love.

 “’Love the Lord your God with all your heart, soul and mind.’
 This is the first and greatest commandment.
-The second most important is similar: ‘Love your neighbor as much as you love yourself.’
-All the other commandments and all the other demands from the prophets stem from these two laws and are fulfilled if you obey them.” ~ Matthew 22:37-40 (The Living Bible)
+The second most important is similar: ‘Love your neighbor as much as you love yourself.” ~ Matthew 22:37-40 (The Living Bible)